FN-Org/Hack4Ge/README.md

 Members: Alessandro Poggi, Federico Garau, Nicolò Trebino

+Look at this GitHub repository for more information about the project: https://github.com/talos-security/Hack4Ge-2023

 ## Requirments

-This application is writtern in Python.
+This application is written in Python.
 The technology used is:

 -Python3.x